dansimaa/ViT-KNN/README.md

 ### 2. Model Training, Inference and Results

-The expanded dataset was used to train an [EfficientNet B0](https://pytorch.org/vision/main/models/generated/torchvision.models.efficientnet_b0.html) model, chosen for its balance of accuracy and computational efficiency:
+The expanded dataset was used to train an [EfficientNet-B0](https://pytorch.org/vision/main/models/generated/torchvision.models.efficientnet_b0.html) model, chosen for its balance of accuracy and computational efficiency.
-We trained EfficientNet-B0 starting from the original weigths, adapting the classification layer to output a binary classification result for the alignment status.
+We trained EfficientNet-B0 starting from the original weigths, adapting the classification layer for binary classification measuring of the alignment status.
 EfficientNet-B0 was also compared against the MobileNetV2 model.

 - **Training Details**: The model was trained for 30 epochs, with the peak validation performance observed at epoch 10.
 Key performance metrics included:
   - **Accuracy**: 93.40%